- Philadelphia, Pennsylvania

 - JPRA Architects

 Located just around the corner from the Liberty Bell, the project has entrances at Market Street, 10th, 9th and Filbert Streets.
-The new “cube” entry section of the overall project will unify the six-building project into a cohesive mixed-use facility which will include a three-level shopping mall.
-Jefferson Station serves more than 20-million riders annually, and connects downtown Philadelphia with the surrounding suburbs of Philadelphia and New Jersey.
-Additionally, the structure will provide access to multiple floors of office and the Jefferson Station rail hub on the Concourse level.
+The new “cube” entry to the overall project has unified the six-building project into a cohesive mixed-use facility which leads visitors into a grand entry hall with access to three levels of shopping opportunities.